A reduced-cost third-order algebraic diagrammatic construction based on state-specific frozen natural orbitals: Application to the electron-attachment problem: Results and Discussion

-We have calculated the vertical electron attachment (EA) energies of these molecules at three truncation thresholds, $10^{-3}$, $10^{-4}$, and $10^{-5}$, using the aug-cc-pVDZ basis set in conjunction with the aug-cc-pVDZ/C auxiliary basis set.
-Figure~\ref{fig:edp_ssfno} presents the distribution of errors with respect to the canonical EA-ADC(3) results.
+The vertical electron-attachment (EA) energies of these molecules were calculated at three truncation thresholds, $10^{-3}$, $10^{-4}$, and $10^{-5}$,using the aug-cc-pVDZ basis set together with the aug-cc-pVDZ/C auxiliary basis set.
+Fig.~\ref{fig:edp_ssfno} shows the distribution of errors relative to the canonical EA-ADC(3) results.
 The plot shows a smooth convergence of the EA values as the truncation threshold is tightened.
 Furthermore, the inclusion of perturbative corrections leads to a noticeable reduction in both the spread and magnitude of the errors.
-The corresponding statistical parameters are summarized in Table~\ref{tab:edp_ssfno}, where the following measures are employed: MAD (Maximum Absolute Deviation), ME (Mean Error), MAE (Mean Absolute Error), STD (Standard Deviation), and RMSD (Root Mean Squared Deviation).The MAD value decreases from 0.378 eV at the $10^{-3}$ threshold to 0.042 eV at $10^{-4}$, and further to 0.003 eV at $10^{-5}$.
+The corresponding statistical parameters are summarized in Table~\ref{tab:edp_ssfno}using the following measures: MAD (maximum absolute deviation), ME (Mean Error), MAE (mean absolute error), STD (standard deviation), and RMSD (root mean squared deviation).The MAD value decreases from 0.378 eV at the $10^{-3}$ threshold to 0.042 eV at $10^{-4}$, and further to 0.003 eV at $10^{-5}$.
 The inclusion of the perturbative correction substantially improves the results, particularly at higher thresholds.
 For instance, at the $10^{-3}$ threshold, the MAD reduces from 0.378 eV to 0.170 eV upon applying the perturbative correction, while at $10^{-4}$, it decreases from 0.042 eV to 0.025 eV.
 At the tightest threshold ($10^{-5}$), the perturbative correction has a negligible effect, indicating convergence with respect to the SS-FNO truncation.
 The ME values suggest that the SS-FNO truncation systematically underestimates the EA, as reflected by the identical magnitudes of ME and MAE.
 All statistical parameters become negligible at the $10^{-5}$ threshold, confirming near-complete convergence of the SS-FNO approach.